 In July, 2014, the IRS approved the purchase of QLACs with pre-tax or so-called "qualified" account money.

-The annuity that makes up a QLAC isn’t a new idea.
-Longevity annuities have been around for years.
+Longevity annuities aren't new, they've been around for years.
 But the way the IRS now treats a longevity annuity within a tax-deferred retirement account, such as an IRA or 401(k), has changed.

 How a QLAC Annuity Works